Monica MontesaJune 08, 2022

 An employer brand reflects the values and value propositions of a company.
 It’s also a way for businesses to differentiate themselves from other companies in order to interest future employees and retain current ones.

 On top of that, an employer brand is a company’s reputation.
 It affects how employees and job seekers perceive the company.
-It also impacts whether or not a job seeker will want to work for a company.
-In fact, 86% of women and 67% of men in the United States wouldn’t join a company with a bad reputation.
+It also impacts whether or not a job seeker wants to work for a company.
+In fact, 50% of candidates say they wouldn’t work for a company with a bad reputation — even for a pay increase.

-To learn more about establishing a positive employer brand, read the related article below.
+To learn more about establishing a positive employer brand, read this article on why genuine employer brands resonate louder.

-Having documented goals can help you more easily identify the best marketing recruitment channels and tactics to accomplish them.
+Having documented goals can help you identify the best recruitment marketing channels and tactics to accomplish them.

-For instance, if one of your main goals is to increase candidate engagement with your employer brand, then you may place high importance on optimizing your career site to include chatbots (more on that in a moment).
+For instance, if one of your main goals is to increase candidate engagement with your employer brand, then you may place high importance on optimizing your career site to include chatbots.
 Or, maybe you want to increase the number of job applicants received through social media.
 In that case, you may prioritize social media marketing over other tactics.

-Other recruitment marketing goals you may want to consider include:
+Here are some recruitment marketing examples of goals you may want to consider:

-• Increase web traffic to your career site
+• Increasing web traffic to your career site through SEO

-HR technology can help you track your progress toward your goals with analytics.
-We’ll talk more about analytics later on in this guide.
+HR technology can provide analyses to help you track your progress toward your unique goals.
+We’ll dig deeper into this later.

 Define your audience and build personas

-Identifying your target audience and building personas is a critical step to any recruitment marketing strategy.
+Identifying your target audience and building personas is a critical step in any recruitment marketing strategy.
 Marketers use the term “personas” to refer to their ideal target audiences.
-Personas let you attach a name and characteristics to a fictionalized person that mimics the characteristics of your ideal job applicant.
+Personas let you attach a name and characteristics to a fictionalized person who mimics the characteristics of your ideal job applicant.
 This helps you reach and attract them to your employer brand with targeted messaging.

 • Demographics.
-What specific criteria might be beneficial to the success of an applicant in this role, such as education level?
+What specific criteria might be beneficial to the success of an applicant in this role, such as education level, skills, interests, goals, or certifications?

 • Behavior.
 Where does this persona turn to for information about a company?
 What websites and blogs do they read?
 Who do they engage with on social media?